Let’s be honest. It’s easy to fall in love with your website when it’s YOUR website.

 You put a lot of thought, time and effort into it and seeing the final product is like seeing your child for the first time.
 You fall in love.

 Unfortunately, you aren’t the person who has to love your website.
 It’s not about you.
 It’s more important for your customers to love your website than it is for you to love it.
+Hence you got to have a customer centric view.

 Unless, of course, you’re your own biggest paying client.